TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

 ~~~~~~~~~~~~~~~

 An action of type :js:`DeferredAction` (:js:`TYPO3/CMS/Backend/ActionButton/DeferredAction`) is recommended when a
-long-lasting task is executed, e.g. an AJAX request.
+long-lasting task is executed, for example an AJAX request.

 This class accepts a callback method which must return a :js:`Promise` (read more at `developer.mozilla.org`_).